dreamgrove/dreamgrove/content/balance/FAQ.md

 For the sake of PTR testing and due to the fact that the baseline legendary won't be available for very early progress this is how the covenants match up: https://www.raidbots.com/simbot/report/fBk7jyHc9qsYV8gn5Q8Dyc All Covenants will use Pulsar once you get 2 set and before that Venthyr uses Sinful Hysteria instead.

-### Known bugs:

-These bugs are known and will be fixed in a later ptr cycle.

-- Lunar Eclipse -> Pulsar procs FoE instead of a Celestial Pillar causing you to lose the AsP gain from a manually cast FoE since they do not stack.

 <div id="rotation">